stakater/Reloader/README.md

 helm install stakater/reloader
 ```

 **Note:**  By default reloader watches in all namespaces.
 To watch in single namespace, please run following command.
-It will install reloader in `test` namespace which will only watch `Deployments`, `Deamonsets` and `Statefulsets` in `test` namespace.
+It will install reloader in `test` namespace which will only watch `Deployments`, `Daemonsets` and `Statefulsets` in `test` namespace.

 ```bash
 helm install stakater/reloader --set reloader.watchGlobally=false --namespace test